UCD College of Health and Agricultural Sciences

 Food Science will develop your scientific knowledge of producing high-quality, safe and nutritious foods for the global market.
 You will take the first step towards being a food scientist, playing a role in all aspects of the food chain

 Focussing on the scientific principles of sport, physical health and exercise, this degree will prepare you for a future in the application of sport and exercise science to high performance sport and to improving physical health, well-being and fitness across our life span.
 Your programme will emphasise practical skill-based teaching, so you can be involved in active learning.

 If you want to use your knowledge of science to care for people, radiography could be an ideal fit for you.
 Radiographers work closely with patients to produce high-quality images to assist in the diagnosis and treatment of disease.
 You will gain technological and scientific expertise in both the production of images and the responsible delivery of ionising radiation.
 During your programme, you will have access to UCD’s own imaging facilities, before progressing to working with patients.

 This degree takes a multidisciplinary approach to your learning, equipping you with knowledge and skills encompassing management, marketing, event planning, human resources, economics and finance, sports development and coaching.

 Why study in the UCD College of Health and Agricultural Sciences?

 With all health faculties together in one college, you will have the opportunity to interact with and learn from other health disciplines, working together to achieve greater goals.

 The UCD College of Health and Agricultural Sciences is made up of some of the leading schools and programmes in Ireland and across the world.
-The UCD School of Agriculture and Food Science is ranked number one in Ireland and in the top 100 in the world (2018 QS University Global Subject Rankings).
+The UCD School of Agriculture and Food Science is ranked number one in Ireland and 51st in the world (QS World University Rankings by Subject 2021).
 It’s the only academic institution in Ireland delivering a high quality education and research on complete food chain processes, from farm production to the consumer.

 Prepare for the future